-The Garden State is one of a few states in the country with laws to regulate online gambling.
-State laws allow New Jersey casinos in Atlantic City to offer state-based, licensed and regulated online casinos, poker sites, and sportsbooks.
-This adds a whole new level of New Jersey online gambling opportunities to the already existing legal offshore options.
+The Garden State is one of a few states in the country with laws to regulate online gambling of all kinds.
+State laws allow New Jersey casinos in Atlantic City to offer state-based, licensed, and regulated online casinos, poker sites, and sportsbooks.
+This adds a whole new level of New Jersey online gambling opportunities.

-Prior to NJ’s gambling legislation, players who were interested in NJ online casinos, poker rooms, sports betting or bingo games were compelled to turn to legally licensed and regulated online gambling sites based outside of the USA.
+Prior to NJ’s gambling legislation, players who were interested in NJ online casinos, poker rooms, sports betting, or bingo games were compelled to turn to legally licensed and regulated online gambling sites based outside of the USA.
 Recently, lawmakers have pushed away legitimate offshore sites to increase revenue for their state-regulated services.
 While offshore gambling sites can be accessed outside of New Jersey, most legitimate sites have pulled out for the time being.

 Other New Jersey Gambling Pages